hillwithsmallfields/osm_to_tactile/README.md

 will produce a data file describing the streets mapped.
 This is reasonably readable to technically-minded people, but is intended for processing by a separate program into a more human-readable form.

+## The topology output format

+The topology data describes which streets connect to which other streets; strictly speaking, this is which streets have a point in common.
+The data is the same whether output as JSON or as YAML.

+The top-level structure is a dictionary with street names as the keys.
+The values are lists of street sections; many streets will have only one section (the software tries to unify the sections, but this is not always possible).

+Each street section is a list of junctions, and each junction is a list of roads meeting the current road at that junction.

+The data may not make perfect sense against what you expect it to be.
+One common apparent oddity is that a road may appear to have several successive junctions with the same other road.
+This occurs when the other road has multiple lanes; each lane that your current road crosses has a separate junction with it.

+One possible reason for a road being split into multiple sections is how roundabouts are mapped.
+The sections of road making up the roundabout may be named as part of one of the roads that meet at the roundabout.
+These may be unified by the software to make a continuous road.
+The road that crosses that road, however, will not have a continuous run of road sections with its name on, and the software can't tell that these are one road.
+(This is fixable, but probably quite complex.)